meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

 ## Sorting by timestamp

-To sort search results chronologically, add your document's timestamp field to the `sortableAttributes` index setting:
+To sort search results chronologically, add your document's timestamp field to the list of [`sortableAttributes`](/reference/api/settings.md#update-sortable-attributes):

 ```sh
 curl \